Robert Earl Roeder: At the University of Denver

 During his time at the University of Denver, Roeder was instrumental in both curriculum development and research program coordination.
 He served as chair of the History Department during 1985–1986, when the Core Curriculum program was implemented, and coordinated the Civilizations Compared component of the Core.

 In 1986, Roeder accepted the position of Venture Chairman for the faculty of the Arts and Humanities.
 In this position he primarily generated grant proposals and coordinated grant projects.
 He also co-directed a major National Endowment for the Humanities grant for the University.
 Roeder contributed to numerous publications, and held memberships in the American Historical Association, the Organization of American Historians and the Rocky Mountain Social Science Association.

 In 1990, Roeder took on the additional duties of Special Assistant to the Provost for the strategic planning initiative, which began in 1990 as a precursor to a major capital campaign.
 Together with Catherine (Kitty) Sweeney, he established an office that provided research support to the Coordinating Committee for Strategic Planning.
 The office gathered statistics and reference materials for the Committee and its subcommittees, scheduled meetings, compiled minutes and handled other administrative functions.
 In 1991 Roeder returned to teaching part-time, and in 1992 contracted with Harcourt Brace to write a major new world history textbook.
 He retired in 1995 to concentrate on his writing.

 Personal life

 Roeder married Nancy Waggoner on August 29, 1953.
-Dr. Roeder had two children, Craig A. Roeder (Mimi) and Susan D. Roeder Boennighausen (Mark).
-Both children are currently practicing attorneys.
+They had two children.
 Nancy W. Roeder died on February 28, 2008.
-Dr. Roeder's late life passion was to spend time with his grandchildren, Tom, Dave & Ellen Roeder.
-Dr. Roeder's trips with his grandchildren included visits to Disney World, Captiva Island Florida, Steamboat Springs Colorado, Annapolis Maryland and Evanston, Illinois.